sguox002/leetcode/contest/contest.md

 ### contest 156

 ### 1207.
 Unique Number of Occurrences (*)
+<em>problem:
-problem: determine if the array value's occurrence is unique.
+determine if the array value's occurrence is unique.</em>

+idea:

-idea: hashmap to get the count for each value and convert the count to hashmap. check if the size equals
+hashmap to get the count for each value and convert the count to hashmap. check if the size equals

 ### 1208.
 Get Equal Substrings Within Budget (***)
-*problem: two equal length string s and t, we want to change s to t by same locations at the cost of |s[i]-t[i]|. given a maxcost, and find the longest substring <=maxcost.*
+<em>problem: two equal length string s and t, we want to change s to t by same locations at the cost of |s[i]-t[i]|.
+given a maxcost, and find the longest substring <=maxcost.</em>

+idea:
-idea: get the cost at each position and find the longest range sum<=maxcost. using prefix sum and hashmap. or using sliding window using two pointer
+- get the cost at each position and find the longest range sum<=maxcost.
+- using prefix sum and hashmap.or using sliding window using two pointer

 ```cpp
     int equalSubstring(string s, string t, int maxCost) {